 Asian cities are relative newcomers to the concept.
 Like San Francisco, Singapore holds its Chinese New Year Parade two weeks after Chinese New Year.
 It gets top marks for creativity and multiculturalism!

 As with the parade in San Francisco, other ethnic groups also play a significant supporting role in Singapore’s Chinese New Year celebrations.

 At the other end of the spectrum is Hong Kong, whose New Year Parade, which is held on Chinese New Year’s Day, is not only one of the earliest parades, it is surely also one of the most commercial.

-I can't speak for other cities, but this would be frowned upon in San Francisco.
+While I can’t speak for other cities, I can assure you that this would be frowned upon in San Francisco.
 But, hey!
-This isn't San Francisco.
+This isn’t San Francisco.
 This is Hong Kong!

 Click on the city for more information on this year’s Chinese New Year Parade.